 Workout B

-B1 Barbell back squat – 8 reps (focussing on consistent depth)
+B1 Barbell back squat – 8 reps (focusing on consistent depth)

 B2 Bent over row – 8 reps